-- (1) For the purposes of section 7, grooming, in relation to a child, means conduct of a person that - (a) is intended to establish trust with the aim of normalising sexually harmful behaviour towards, or allowing the person to engage in an unlawful act, sexual offence, or sexual misconduct, against, the child; and

-- (b) forms part of a pattern of manipulative or controlling behaviour in relation to - (i) the child; or - (ii) the child's guardian, family or friends; or - (iii) a worker of a relevant entity that provides services to, or has dealings with, the child. - (2) Without limiting subsection (1), grooming may - (a) take place in a range of interpersonal and social settings; and - (b) employ a variety of forms of communication.

-7. Meaning of reportable conduct

-- (1) In this section - emotional or psychological harm means harm to a child's wellbeing or development, or both: - neglect, of a child, means the deliberate or reckless failure to meet the basic needs of the child;
+- (1) For the purposes of section 7, grooming, in relation to a child, means conduct of a person that - (a) is intended to establish trust with the aim of normalising sexually harmful s.
+7 Part 1 - Preliminary behaviour towards, or allowing the person to engage in an unlawful act, sexual offence, or sexual misconduct, against, the child; and forms part of a pattern of manipulative or controlling behaviour in relation to - (i) the child; or (ii) the child's guardian, family or friends; or (iii) a worker of a relevant entity that provides services to, or has dealings with, the child.
+(2) Without limiting subsection (1), grooming m (a) take place in a range of interpersonal social settings; and out limiting subsection (1), grooming may - take place in a range of interpersonal and social settings; and (b) employ a variety of forms of communication.
+7. Mean ning of reportable conduct (1) In this s section - emo ptional or psychological harm means harm to a child's wellbeing or development, or both; neg lect , of a child, means the deliberate or reckless failure to meet the basic needs of the child;